UIC-CS484/assignment-2---final-project-repository-group-15/README.md

 - The next two check for an @ character in an email.
 - Finally, the last two ensure that the email has a valid ending, such as ".com".

-In future iterations, additional tests may test inputs in various ways against a database of user information.
-Tests may also check if the implentation of APIs is being performed correctly.

 ## Team Members